 - May trigger a unit-size voucher reissue if the family becomes overcrowded under HUD's occupancy standards.

-You must report the change in writing within 10 business days to your PHA (NYCHA or HCR).
+You must report the change in writing to your PHA (NYCHA or HCR), typically within 10 business days.
 The voucher is not lost; you do not "lose Section 8" by adding the child.
-The child's added income (often $0 or just child-only TANF) reduces the family's adjusted income; rent typically goes down, not up.
+The child's added income (often little or none, beyond child-only TANF) reduces the family's adjusted income; rent typically goes down, not up.

 - NYC: NYCHA Section 8, submit Form NE-1 plus the child's documentation (birth certificate, custody order, or Designation form).